akashscherian/Lagrange-Interpolation-Secret-Sharing-Solver/README.md

 This project implements a simplified version of Shamir's Secret Sharing algorithm, where the goal is to find the constant term `c` of an unknown polynomial of degree `m`.
 Using Lagrange interpolation, the program reads encoded polynomial roots from a JSON file, decodes the values based on their base, and computes the constant term.

 🔧 Features:
-- Polynomial Interpolation**: Solves for the constant term `c` of the polynomial using Lagrange interpolation.
+- Polynomial Interpolation: Solves for the constant term `c` of the polynomial using Lagrange interpolation.
-- Base Conversion**: Decodes values encoded in different bases (e.g., binary, hexadecimal, etc.).
+- Base Conversion: Decodes values encoded in different bases (e.g., binary, hexadecimal, etc.).
-- JSON Input**: Reads polynomial roots and values from a JSON file.
+- JSON Input: Reads polynomial roots and values from a JSON file.
-- Multiple Test Cases**: Supports multiple test cases simultaneously.
+- Multiple Test Cases: Supports multiple test cases simultaneously.

  🗂️ Project Structure